sumwale/ybox/README.md

-When shared root directory is enabled (which is the default in the shipped profiles), then it uses the common distribution path in `~/.local/share/ybox/SHARED_ROOTS/<distribution>` by default i.e. `~/.local/share/ybox/SHARED_ROOTS/arch` for the Arch Linux guests.
+When shared root directory is enabled (which is the default in the shipped profiles), then it uses the common distribution path in `~/.local/share/ybox/SHARED_ROOTS/<distribution>` by default e.g. `~/.local/share/ybox/SHARED_ROOTS/arch` for the Arch Linux guests.

 For more advanced usage, you can copy from the available profiles in `src/ybox/conf/profiles` into `~/.config/ybox/profiles`, then edit as required.
 The `basic.ini` profile lists